corkiejp/corkiejp.github.io/ATProtocolHandler/readme.md

 Optionally hide the popup for the current session with a single click.
 - **Mobile and Desktop Friendly**
 Designed for seamless use on both desktop and mobile browsers.
-On Android, supported by alternative browsers such as Kiwi, Yandex, or Mises (not Chrome itself).
+On Android, supported by alternative browsers such as Quetta (not Chrome itself).

 ## Latest Improvements